sabarna17/btp-basics/capm/readme.md

    `npm add @cap-js/sqlite -D`
 2. Then execute the below command to deploy the data in local sqlitedb - `cds deploy --to sqlite:my.sqlite`
+3. Use the command `npm i passport @sap/xssec` to install depencencies.
 Now you will be able to see a new file created, marked with an arrow.
 Also use the command `sqlite3 my.sqlite .dump` to see the sql operation dumps.
 ![image](https://github.com/sabarna17/btp-basics/assets/39834671/9d318b93-3096-44d6-9e38-48b310d40375)
 The next step is deploying your application to the SAP BTP Cloud Foundry Environment.